developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 ---

 ## Overview
 Template Builder is a web-based tool for defining the information captured by SimulScan and determining how it will be processed and made available to applications.
-Templates are the key to controlling SimulScan data-capture features and for processing acquired data as needed.
+Templates are the key to controlling SimulScan data-capture features and for processing the acquired data.

-Most acquisition tasks involve capturing data from printed documents, which often vary in size, shape and layout and can be a challenge to accuracy.
-Templates solve this problem by "teaching" SimulScan about the documents it will encounter and defining how to scan and process data for each instance of a "Templated" document.
+Most acquisition tasks involve capturing data from printed documents.
+These "target" documents often vary in size, shape and layout, and present a challenge for accurate data acquisition.
+Templates solve this problem by "teaching" SimulScan about the documents it will encounter, and defining how to scan and process data for each instance of that target document.

 <img style="height:350px" src="msi_reader.png"/>
-*A typical barcode-only form, SimulScan's most common and effective usage scenario*.
+*A typical barcode-only form, a common and effective SimulScan usage scenario*.
 <br>

 Templates work on the principle that the _**location**_ and _**type**_ of data in each region of a form (i.e. barcodes, alpha/numeric characters, signatures, etc.) will remain consistent and that _**only the data will change**_ with each new instance of that form.
-Templates that uniquely identify each region and data type of a particular form allow SimulScan to capture the data quickly and accurately, and permit developers to map the acquired data to specific fields of their application.
+Templates uniquely identify each region and data type of a particular form, allowing SimulScan to capture the data quickly and accurately, and permitting developers to map the acquired data to specific fields of their application.

-For example, a company that receives regular shipments accompanied with a label like the one above could create a [Multi-barcode](#selecttemplatetype) Template that maps the part number and supplier number from the barcodes in the upper row, and the quantity-received information from the barcode in the lower-left corner to the corresponding fields of an application.
+For example, a company that receives regular shipments accompanied with a label like the one above could create a [Multi-barcode Template](#selecttemplatetype) to map the part number and supplier number from the barcodes in the upper row, and the quantity-received information from the lower row to the corresponding fields of an application.

 -----